wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

   </base-warning-title>
   <base-warning-content>
     Even if the above function works, don't do it.
 Conventions are there to help you write readable code for you and anyone that might be interested in your project.
     Other conventions include the 4 space indentation, comments, and imports.
-Reading the <a target="_blanc" href="https://www.python.org/dev/peps/pep-0008/">PEP 8 -- Style Guide for Python Code</a> is highly recommended.
+Reading the <a target="_blank" href="https://www.python.org/dev/peps/pep-0008/">PEP 8 -- Style Guide for Python Code</a> is highly recommended.
   </base-warning-content>
 </base-warning>